GSA/coe-hud-acq-hudcentral/README.md

 ## How to respond to this RFI

-Anyone interested in responding to this RFI with feedback on our [draft RFQ](draft-RFQ.PDF) is encouraged to complete [this form](https://forms.gle/PJJ4cqxHYFThnYMi9).
+Anyone interested in responding to this RFI with feedback on our [Draft RFQ](Draft-RFQ.PDF) is encouraged to complete [this form](https://forms.gle/PJJ4cqxHYFThnYMi9).
+Please remember to review any artifacts in the repository as well - we'd like your feedback on everything!

 **Responses are due no later than May 31, 2019 at noon, eastern.**